16 Products People With Chronic Pain Swear by That Fit in Your Purse

 13. Fidget Toy

-Buy the fidget toy featured above for $7.99 from Amazon.
+Buy the fidget toy featured above for $6.99 from Amazon.

 14. Compression Brace

 If your pain affects your joints, a compression brace can help stabilize the joint and minimize pain.
+Plus, they’re easy to fold and pack in a purse, tote bag, or backpack.

 “I have a compression knee brace that makes all the difference in my knee pain.
-I got it at Walmart but they’re not hard to find from most medical supply stores,” Jillian Seiden recommended.
+I got it at Walmart but they’re not hard to find from most medical supply stores,” Jillian Seiden suggested.

 15. TENS Machine

-“Sombra warm therapy and my TENS machine — it’s really helpful for car rides as I find my pain increases when I pass through different weather systems,” Marian Visser said.
+“Sombra Warm Therapy and my TENS machine — it’s really helpful for car rides as I find my pain increases when I pass through different weather systems,” Marian Visser said.

-Buy the TENS machine featured above for $28.99 from Amazon.
+Buy the TENS machine featured above for $32.99 from Amazon.

 16. Instant Ice Pack

 If cold therapy helps minimize your pain, instant ice packs that don’t need to be kept in the freezer can give you some relief on the go.
-See more portable cooling products recommended by our community here.

-Porter recommended an ice pack that is typically in first aid kit.
-“I can put it on my eyes or back of my neck to ease migraine,” she said.
+Porter recommended an ice pack that typically comes in a first aid kit: “I can put it on my eyes or the back of my neck to ease migraine pain.”